churchthemes/widget-importer-exporter/readme.txt

 = Developers =

 The ``wie_before_import`` action fires after a file is uploaded but before the data is imported. ``wie_after_import`` fires after the data is imported.
-Various filters are used throughout (browse the code).
+Other filters are used throughout.
 Let me know if you need more actions or filters.

 Please jump on [GitHub](https://github.com/stevengliebe/widget-importer-exporter) to report issues and follow development.